LeeVaughn/p2-rubric-draft/RUBRIC.md

 ```
 Needs work if any of the following are true:
-* The first 9 students from the array of objects in the `js/data.js` file are not displayed when the page first loads.
+* The first nine students aren’t shown when the page loads or more than nine students show on the page.
 * Clicked pagination buttons fail to display the correct students or the correct number of students.
 ```